 In the following, this functional will be referred to as the Deep-Neural-Network- or DNN-functional $\mathcal{F}_{\text{DNN}}$.
-This however does not give direct access to the off-diagonal elements of the 1-RDM which are, for example, required for the DMET scheme in order to avoid double counting energy contributions between the bath and the fragment.
+This approach, however, does not give direct access to the off-diagonal elements of the 1-RDM, which are required for the DMET scheme in order to avoid double counting energy contributions between the bath and the fragment.
 The simplest way around this - to make this DNN-functional effectively equivalent to regular RDM-FT - is to use Hellmann-Feynman's theorem \cite{Feynman1939, Schmidt1938} to connect the derivatives of the functionals as

-This resulting relation directly shows that the two functionals $\mathcal{F}_{\text{RDM}}$ and $\mathcal{F}_{\text{DNN}}$ are effectively equivalent quantities containing the same information but encoded slightly different.
+The relation directly shows that the two functionals, $\mathcal{F}_{\text{RDM}}$ and $\mathcal{F}_{\text{DNN}}$, are effectively equivalent quantities, containing the same information but encoded slightly different.
 This is inspired by the relation between the partial derivative of the functional and the double occupancy in \cite{Senjean2018}.
-In terms of universality, this DNN-functional is also applicable to any and all single-body Hamiltonians, just like the RDM-functional, given it is inside the region covered by the training data.
+In terms of universality, this DNN-functional is also applicable to all single-body Hamiltonians, just like the RDM-functional, given they are inside the region covered by the training data.
 Thus, this redefinition is only to the benefit of the neural network.